capnproto/capnproto/doc/cxx.md

 To create a new message, you must start by creating a `capnproto::MessageBuilder` (`capnproto/message.h`).
 This is an abstract type which you can implement yourself, but most users will want to use `capnproto::MallocMessageBuilder`.
-Once your message is constructed, write it to a file descriptor `capnproto::writeMessageToFd(fd, builder)` (`capnproto/serialize.h`) or `capnproto::writePackedMessageToFd(fd, builder)` (`capnproto/serialize-packed.h`).
+Once your message is constructed, write it to a file descriptor with `capnproto::writeMessageToFd(fd, builder)` (`capnproto/serialize.h`) or `capnproto::writePackedMessageToFd(fd, builder)` (`capnproto/serialize-packed.h`).

 To read a message, you must create a `capnproto::MessageReader`, which is another abstract type.
-Implementations are specific to the import source.
+Implementations are specific to the data source.
 You can use `capnproto::StreamFdMessageReader` (`capnproto/serialize.h`) or `capnproto::PackedFdMessageReader` (`capnproto/serialize-packed.h`) to read from file descriptors; both take the file descriptor as a constructor argument.